Storyblok Raises $80M Series C - Read News

 As businesses, it’s vital that we keep up with the fast-paced evolution of technology so that we can adapt our buying journey and customer service strategies to suit all of these devices.
 This is where omnichannel marketing comes in.

-Section titled What is an omnichannel marketing strategy?
 What is an omnichannel marketing strategy?

 Omnichannel marketing is an approach that is designed to offer customers a fully integrated and seamless shopping experience across all media channels.
 From enquiring via a smart speaker to purchasing through a web application—what are web applications?
 They’re those handy downloads from the Play or App Store—and then collecting at a kiosk in a brick-and-mortar store, each touchpoint is highly personalized to the customer’s individual buying journey.